 Last Updated: May 2016

 Cities are chock-full of raccoon problems with Toronto and the GTA being no different.
 This blog discusses the common raccoon problems for Toronto GTA homeowners.
-The information provided outlines their behaviour and characteristics to help you understand your options.
+The information provided outlines their behavior and characteristics to help you understand your options.

 Raccoons are quite common in Toronto and have increasingly become a problem not only in the GTA but throughout Ontario as well.
 Raccoons have no natural predator to keep their population in control and as we continually destroy their natural habitat they have no choice but to adapt to our residential areas.
 The most common raccoon problems include: